logzly. Iron Titan Fitness

 • Add 100 kcal on training days (think a banana + whey shake).

-• Boost protein to 1.2 g per lb if you notice plateaus.
+• Boost protein to 1.2 g per lb (see the protein spreadsheet) if you notice plateaus.

 • Stay hydrated – aim for a half‑liter of water per hour of training.